'My children are dead:' Mother posted video online after allegedly stabbing her two children, killing 4-year-old girl

 Trending News

-Nola.com sad a court hearing for custody of the children was set for later this month.
+Nola.com said a court hearing for custody of the children was set for later this month.

 More News